timm/tested/docs/onOptimize.md

     - Instead, each particle is like a   helicopter buzzing around the landscape.
     - New model conditions are like a breeze that pushes the particles   some distance across the decision space in a model.
     - Our particles then must make new decisions as they   negotiate their way back to their preferred positions.

+[^kuttal]: J. A. J. Hart and S. K. Kuttal, “Feasibility of using youtube conversations for pair programming intent classification,” in VL/HCC, 2022

+[^fu]: M. Fu and C. Tantithamthavorn, “Gpt2sp: A transformer-based agile story point estimation ap- proach,” IEEE Transactions on Software Engineering, no. 01, pp. 1–1, mar 5555.

+[^pso1]:  J. Kennedy and R. C. Eberhart, “Particle swarm optimization,” in Proceedings of the IEEE International Conference on Neural Networks, 1995, pp. 1942–1948

 <img align=right src="/etc/img/pso101.png">